kristian-lange-tw/JATOS_docs_v3/pages/Example-Studies-Table.md

 ### Overview
 JATOS gives you complete freedom on the client side.
 You can do whatever you like!
 But these examples might help as a starting point.
 We tried to have at least one example to illustrate each of JATOS' main features.

+### Overview
+JATOS gives you complete freedom on the client side.
+You can do whatever you like!
+But these examples might help as a starting point.
+We tried to have at least one example to illustrate each of JATOS' main features.

 | Study Name             | Brief description   | Frameworks used | Features used   | Example image  |
 |-------------------|-------------------|-------------------|-------------------|-------------------|
 | [Hello World](https://github.com/JATOS/JATOS_examples/raw/master/examples/hello_world.zip) | Everything starts with a Hello World! | None | None | None  |